 What Is Seasonal Living?

 Seasonal living is all about aligning your daily life with the earth’s natural rhythms.
-It’s a way of embracing the unique energy each season brings.
+It’s a way of embracing the unique energy each season brings and living seasonally with greater awareness.
 In spring, this means stepping into a time of renewal and growth.

 You can do this by eating in-season foods, adjusting your routines to match the lengthening days, or taking advantage of nature’s beauty to recharge.
-This spring, seasonal living is your invitation to embrace a lighter, more vibrant version of yourself.
+This seasonal living in spring is your invitation to embrace a lighter, more vibrant version of yourself.

 1. Do Some Spring Cleaning